A guide to EV charging in the public sector

 Public charging stations use various pricing models, including pay-per-use, membership plans and government subsidies.
 The goal is to make charging widely available while still remaining profitable.

-Private chargers are often included in rental agreements or employee benefits, meaning users don’t have to pay per session.
+Private stations are often included in rental agreements or employee benefits, meaning users don’t have to pay per session.
 This setup makes them convenient but limits revenue opportunities for operators.

 Public EV charging infrastructure and setup